influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/troubleshooting.md

 ### Submit test inputs

-Once you are ready to inspect Telegraf's output from `nc`, you can use the [inputs.tcp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/tcp_listener) or the [inputs.udp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/udp_listener) to insert some sample inputs for testing purposes.
+Once you have access to Telegraf's output coming to your `nc` socket, you can enable the [inputs.tcp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/tcp_listener) or the [inputs.udp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/udp_listener) and submit some sample inputs.

 * TCP listener configuration example: